typegoose/typegoose/github-page/_docs/functions/getModelWithString.md

   - /docs/functions/getmodelwithstring
 ---

-`getModelWithString(key)` is used to retrieve a model with the given key If no Mongoose model exists in typegoose's internal cache, it will return `undefined`
+`getModelWithString(key)` retrieves a model with the given key.
+If no Mongoose model exists in typegoose's internal cache, it will return `undefined`.

 ## Example